EPCCed/automated_testing/README.md

 The consultant used a shell script-based regression test framework that checked for the existence of output files, and compared expected files to actual files using the `diff` command.

 One reason for the consultant using a regression test framework is that they were not a bioinformatician.
-There was no way they could assess the scientific correctness of FABBER’s outputs, but the regression test framework meant that they could detect whether or not they had changed its behaviour.
+There was no way they could assess the scientific correctness of FABBERÂ’s outputs, but the regression test framework meant that they could detect whether or not they had changed its behaviour.

 ### TPLS (Two-phase Level Set)